johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 <!--more-->

-In this post, we'll first explain how messages can get dropped, and then introduce our solution to the problem, that we've made into an [open-source](https://github.com/quantifind/kafka-utils) wrapper around the kafka consumer api.
+In this post, we'll first explain how messages can get dropped, and then introduce our solution to the problem, that we've made into an [open source wrapper](https://github.com/quantifind/kafka-utils) around the kafka consumer api.

 # Dropped Messages with a Basic Kafka Consumer